browserstack/api/README.md

 ```

 ## Get Details of all Browser Workers
 This API request returns comprehensive information of all browser workers you’ve created.
+Also, it will return the status of the workers - either `queue` or `running`.

 ```http
 GET /workers